TRANSPORTATION OR TRANSFORMATION?

 May God himself, the God of peace, sanctify you through and through.
 May your whole spirit, soul and body be kept blameless at the coming of our Lord Jesus Christ.
 (I Thessalonians 5:23)

 It can be noticed that the terms spirit and soul are used somewhat interchangeably in the Bible.
-Therefore this essay will not attempt to provide an exact definition of the three parts of man but how each part, especially the soul, is affected by the salvation that comes to us through the Lord Jesus Christ now, after death, and after the resurrection.
+Therefore this article will not attempt to provide an exact definition of the three parts of man, but how each part, especially the soul, is affected by the salvation that comes to us through the Lord Jesus Christ now, after death, and after the resurrection.

 One aspect of the topic has been troubling me.
 Paul spoke of an incestuous man being delivered to Satan that his spirit might be saved in the Day of the Lord.